debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_3.md

 Once that string hit the system command, it would tar up the linuxrc into a file called file.tar.

 Then it would hit the semicolon indicating its running a different shell command.
 It would try to connect to our server while opening a shell for us to communicate with if the connection suceeds.
-Then we could have a netcat listener running on our computer and be able to have complete access to the device once it connects.
+Then we could have a netcat listener running and be able to have complete access to the device once it connects.

-Then after we close the netcat connection, it would hit the next semicolon indicating it should run the next shell command with the -C option which would just list the directory with an empty color command
+After we close the netcat connection, it would hit the next semicolon indicating it should run the next shell command with the -C option which would just list the directory with an empty color command

-Regardless of if the tar or ls commands failed, the netcat listener would still open, but it's nice to make everything execute cleanly when possible.
+Regardless of if the `tar` or `ls` commands failed, the netcat listener would still open, but it's nice to make everything execute cleanly when possible.
 To get to this command injection we first had to enter the ```GetFile_updatefile``` function.

 <p style="text-align:center;"><img src="/assets/enabot_part3/update_file.png" alt="ebocontrol" style="height: 80%; width:80%;"/></p>

 It first makes sure that the url contains ```https://```.
 Then it reads the url until the first `/` character.
-It then uses that URL and makes a GET request to it.
+It then uses that URL and makes a `GET` request to it.

 <p style="text-align:center;"><img src="/assets/enabot_part3/get_response.png" alt="ebocontrol" style="height: 80%; width:80%;"/></p>